Latency

 Each vector in the namespace must have the same number of dimensions.

 Documents can optionally include attributes, which are used to filter search results.
-Attributes are key/value mappings.
-Keys are strings, and values can be strings, unsigned integers, or arrays of either.
-More value types will be added in the future.
+Attributes are key/value mappings, where keys are strings, and values are a supported type.

 Instead of specifying the upserts in a column-based format, you can use this optional param to specify them in a row-based format, if that's more convenient (there's no difference in behavior).